-- Membership of the Club shall be open, on application, to anyone interested in recreational or competitive running, aged sixteen or over but otherwise regardless of age, and regardless of gender, age, disability, ethnicity, race, nationality, sexual orientation, occupation, religion, political or other beliefs.
+- Membership of the Club shall be open, on application, to anyone interested in recreational or competitive running, aged eighteen or over but otherwise regardless of age, and regardless of gender, disability, ethnicity, race, nationality, sexual orientation, occupation, religion, political or other beliefs.

 - Members will enjoy the rights and obligations specifically outlined in this Constitution.

 - Classes of Membership shall be as described in the Club Rules

 - An application for membership shall be considered by the Committee at the next convenient Committee Meeting, which shall admit that person to membership unless to do so would be contrary to the best interests of the sport or the good conduct and interests of the Club.
 Membership of the Club shall commence from the date of the meeting at which the application was accepted.

 - The Club may, as a condition of membership, require annual or other periodic subscription fees to be paid by Members of the Club, as determined by the membership at the Annual General Meeting or at a Special General Meeting called for that purpose, provided that the subscription fees are set on a non-discriminatory basis and do not preclude open membership of the club.